Village cricket

+Concept

 When organised cricket first began in the 17th century, matches were played between rival parishes or villages and this form of competition endured.
 In representative cricket a team includes players from multiple parishes, for instance one that represents a county or a country.

 Village cricket teams may be made up of local residents only, although other first XI can include players with connections to minor counties cricket clubs, and members of the academies of the county cricket club of the county in which the team lies.

 Cricket in this form might be played on a village green or other public space instead of a dedicated ground.

+As an adjective

 In some non-professional cricket leagues, the adjective "village" is a descriptor used humorously, self-deprecatingly, or, sometimes, pejoratively to convey a sense of amateurishness of some aspect of the players' preparation, dress, conduct or play.

 Village Cup

 The annual National Village Cup competition began in 1972 and each year's competition is covered in detail (particularly the final) in the following Wisden Cricketers' Almanack.
 The Cricketer magazine is responsible for organising the competition.

 It is open to teams from English, Scottish or Welsh villages with a population up to originally 2,500 but as of 2019, 10,000.
 The final is played at Lord's Cricket Ground in London.
-The competition's headline sponsor has changed often in recent years; the 2017 competition was chiefly sponsored by British milk producers, Watsons.